David Meza (basketball)

 Pedro David Meza (born 15 October 1985) is a former Mexican basketball player, who last played for the Mineros de Zacatecas.
-He represented the Mexican national team internationally, when he participated at the 2014 FIBA Basketball World Cup.
+He represented the Mexico national team internationally, when he participated at the 2014 FIBA Basketball World Cup.

 In May 2021, Meza announced his retirement as a player.
 Two months later, he joined the Capitanes de Ciudad de México as director of institutional relations and youth teams.